matt-dot-k/research-journal/research_journal.md

 - Managed to confirm a meeting on October 27th with the researcher at RAND who sent the dataset; now I'll get to chat about my paper and get some tailored feedback on the topic from a leading think tank professional.
 Going to pat myself on the back for managing to pull this off.

 - Mood: Smug

+### October 27, 2023 (No. 10)

+- Had that meeting with the RAND researcher today; spent over an hour discussing the dataset and research setup; also chatted about some of the finer contextual details of aerial warfare operations; pretty illuminating stuff.

+- Also got some neat feedback; he suggested including few case studies at the city-level to assess the impact of striking strategic targets.
+Said it could be an interesting contrast to the wider analysis I have planned.
+That sounds really interesting, I'll definitely take a look at it.

+- Mood: Upbeat